ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/extending-content.md

 # Extending editor content

-This article will help you learn how to extend (customize) the content produced by the rich text editor, for instance, with your custom attributes and CSS classes.
+This article will help you learn how to quickly extend (customize) the content produced by the core rich text editor features, for instance, with how to add your custom attributes and CSS classes to the output data.
 It requires some basic knowledge about the editor model and editing view layers you can find in the {@link framework/guides/architecture/editing-engine introduction to the editing engine architecture}.

 ## Basics of editor conversion